When to Euthanize an Aggressive Dog

 • Would rehoming the dog place the new family at risk of being bitten?

 • Are the requirements for an ideal and safe home for the dog incredibly limiting?
-(E.g., a dog will only do well in a remote or rural home with no visitors, no other pets, only female or only male owner(s), or only owners with extensive experience in dog training and defensive handling.
+(For example, a dog will only do well in a remote or rural home with no visitors, no other pets, only female or male owner(s), or only owners with extensive experience in dog training and defensive handling.
 These "unicorn" adoptive homes are essentially non-existent.)

 Often, the most informative questions to consider are: Would I want to live next door to this dog?
-Would I want to live with this dog myself?
+Would I want to live with this dog myself (if I weren't already the owner)?
 Would I feel safe around this dog?

 Euthanasia for Other Behavioral Issues